boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 ## Credits

-Florian Weber (@Florianjw) [exposed coding errors (last 8 byte ordering) and took time challenge the algorithm](https://www.reddit.com/r/crypto/comments/9kk5gl/break_my_ciphercollectionpost/eekxw2f/?context=3).
+Florian Weber (@Florianjw) [exposed coding errors (last 8 byte ordering) and took a bit of time to challenge the algorithm](https://www.reddit.com/r/crypto/comments/9kk5gl/break_my_ciphercollectionpost/eekxw2f/?context=3).
 The exposed errors were fixed and the initialization stage was updated in response.

 ## Purpose